-One thing to remember is how the content of your market updates looks and reads like.
-It’s best if they are short, include a quick explanation of any particular financial terminology and have some simple visuals, like charts or diagrams.
+One thing to remember is how the content of your market updates looks and reads.
+It’s best if they are short, include a quick explanation of any particular financial terminology, and have some simple visuals, like charts or diagrams.
 You don’t want to confuse your readers with hard financial info, but provide a quick recap of how the market changed in the past month and what to expect.
 Even financial data can be interesting, right?
 So just try and make it less dry and robotic and more warm and upbeat so people can actually enjoy reading it.

 #6.
 Guides for foreigners

 If your area is attractive from a tourist standpoint, you have a whole new audience to write for.
 There’s a flood of foreigners and tourists wishing to spend time or relocate to your area, and of course, they all want to know more about your area.

 If you deal with overseas buyers and sellers, foreigners’ guides are just invaluable.
 Foreigners who wish to buy, sell or rent properties in your area usually face tons of legal, financial and language issues.
 So they surf the web in search for some decent info which quickly explains what they should do.

 It’d be difficult for you to answer all of such questions, of course, because you’re not a lawyer or interpreter.
 Fortunately, there are a few effective techniques you can easily capitalize on:

 - focus on the questions you’ve already encountered in your practice while dealing with foreigners;